 GeneCards Summary for DYNC1H1 Gene

 DYNC1H1 (Dynein Cytoplasmic 1 Heavy Chain 1) is a Protein Coding gene.
-Diseases associated with DYNC1H1 include Spinal Muscular Atrophy, Lower Extremity-Predominant 1, Ad and Charcot-Marie-Tooth Disease, Axonal, Type 20.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Innate Immune System.
-GO annotations related to this gene include poly(A) RNA binding and microtubule motor activity.
-An important paralog of this gene is DNAH2.
+Diseases associated with DYNC1H1 include Spinal Muscular Atrophy, Lower Extremity-Predominant, 1, Autosomal Dominant and Charcot-Marie-Tooth Disease, Axonal, Type 2O.
+Among its related pathways are Cell Cycle, Mitotic and Regulation of PLK1 Activity at G2/M Transition.
+Gene Ontology (GO) annotations related to this gene include microtubule motor activity.
+An important paralog of this gene is DNAH9.

 Cytoplasmic dynein 1 acts as a motor for the intracellular retrograde motility of vesicles and organelles along microtubules.
 Dynein has ATPase activity; the force-producing power stroke is thought to occur on release of ADP.
 Plays a role in mitotic spindle assembly and metaphase plate congression (PubMed:27462074).